Why you shouldn’t choose littermates

 • High level of anxiety when separated even if only for a very short amount of time.

-How To Adopt Littermates (It can work)
+How to adopt littermates (It can work)

 #1.
-Make sure each dog has their own Start with the crates close to each other but gradually increase the distance so the puppies can no longer see each other so that they get used to being alone.
-It may be wise to have the crates near humans, such as in bedrooms, to get puppies used to their human family members.
+Make sure each dog has their own space space.
+Start with the crates close to each other but gradually increase the distance so the puppies can no longer see each other so that they get used to being alone.

 Ultimately, professionals will advise against littermates but if you do choose to adopt littermates, make sure that you have enough time to train the dogs individually and that you keep an eye out for littermate problems and know how to handle the situation should any issues arise.